Logo

 Reason 1: The Accommodation Signals “Difference,” and Visibility Feels Risky

-Accommodations that reduce visibility, including embedded tools, in-class supports, digital assistive features, and co-taught routines, tend to have dramatically higher usage.
+Accommodations that reduce visibility, including embedded tools, in-class supports, digital assistive features, and co-taught routines, tend to have much higher usage.

 Reason 2: The Accommodation Arrives at the Wrong Moment

-• in the middle of an academic task that triggers frustration,
+• During a specific academic task that causes frustration,

 Reason 3: The Student Associates the Accommodation With Past Failure